In C++, every program has a basic structure that includes a main function called main()

 ) for variable names, depending on the team’s or project’s style.

-C++ has a set of reserved words that cannot be used as variable names, function names, or identifiers, as they are predefined by the language for specific tasks.
+C++ has a set of reserved words that cannot be used as variable names, functions, or identifiers, as they are predefined by the language to perform specific tasks.

 Some of the reserved words in C++ include: